Security Whitepaper

 How Dim Notes Protects Your Data

 This document explains the technical mechanisms behind Dim Notes' encryption and security model.
 It is written for users who want to verify our claims rather than take them on faith.
-Last updated: April 2026.
+Last updated: May 2026 · v1.0

 1. Architecture Overview